 The uncertainties discussed in the 2020 benchmark and 2021 catch-only projection reports remain in this assessment.
 The amount of nearshore biomass and proportion of northern subpopulation in Mexican waters remains an uncertainty.
-Specifically, the MexCal_S2 F value of 4 is a major uncertainty.
+Specifically, the MexCal_S2 F value of 4, used in projecting the population forward for management, is a major uncertainty.

 This assessment estimated an increase in recruits compared to the previous assessments, likely in order to match the population dynamics to the input catch values removed by the fisheries.
-This increase is shown in Table 7, comparing the total (age 0+) biomass values across recent assessments.
-The increases in summary (age 1+) biomass values are shown in Table 8.
+This increase is shown in Table 8, comparing the total (age 0+) biomass values across recent assessments.
+The increases in summary (age 1+) biomass values are shown in Table 9.